Basic Swedish – Frequently Asked Questions (FAQ)

 What do I have to do to unregister, if I want to leave the course?

-First, tell your teacher or the course coordinator that you have decided to drop the course.
-If you drop the course during the first three weeks, you can be unregistered in Uppdok.
-If you drop the course later, you can not be unregistered but it will be registered in Uppdok that you have dropped the course.
-Dropped courses are not listed on your transcript of register.
+First, tell your teacher and the Basic Swedish administration that you have decided to drop the course.
+If you drop the course during the first three weeks, you can be unregistered in Ladok.
+If you drop the course later, you can not be unregistered but it will be registered in Ladok that you have dropped the course.